James Hannay (minister)

-James Hannay (c.1595 – 1661) was a Scottish clergyman who served as Dean of St Giles Cathedral.
+James Hannay (c.1595 – 1661) was a Scottish clergyman who served as Dean of the St Giles Cathedral.
 He is best remembered as the unfortunate clergyman struck on the head by a stool thrown by Jenny Geddes after reading from the English Book of Common Prayer.

 Life

 He was born in the Canongate district of Edinburgh the son of John Hannay (d.1604) a bailie and burgess, and his second wife Maus Smyth.
 John had been an MP in Wigtownshire.
 John's father was Patrick Hannay of Sorbie.

 He studied at Edinburgh University gaining an MA in 1615.
 He became minister of Kilmaurs in Ayrshire in 1620, and was translated to his home parish of Canongate in 1624.
 However, this predated the building of Canongate Kirk.
 The church at this time was continuing to worship in Holyrood Abbey.

 At this time therefore the parish church was still connected to Holyrood Palace.
 In 1633 it was Hannay who performed the "coronation" of Charles I in Holyrood Abbey.
 This symbolic ceremony (Charles had been king for 8 years) apparently partly rebuilt missing elements of the Abbey to make it look appropriate for this regal function.
 Probably through this royal connection it was Charles I himself who presented Hannay to Edinburgh Town Council, twice in 1634, for the role of Dean of St Giles.
 The Council accepted this and presented him in March 1635 and he began the role of Dean in April 1635.

 In the summer of 1635 Hannay went (with other senior Scottish clergy) to London to draft the Scottish Book of Common Prayer.
 In May 1637 King Charles granted Hannay estates in Kelso for his work on this.
 Hannay was inevitably a supporter of the Book of Common Prayer.